incsence/dormakaba-musicSchool/README.md

 Choose musicSchool.bacpac on your computer and follow instructions.
 Done.

-## Download and Install JDBC Driver
+## JDBC Driver
+JDBC library is part of the repository.

+It was downloaded here:
 https://learn.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver16

 ## Edit MusicSchool.bat:
 Edit the Path to the location of MusicSchool.jar

+## to start the program
+double click on MusicSchool.bat